 Therefore, if God is calling you into some kind of ministry and you are wondering how you could ever fulfill His call, take heart from the promise of Jesus.
 You may feel that you lack ability, talent, skill, confidence or education.
 The Lord says to you ‘I am with you’.
 He will use you for His glory!
 He will not desert you.

 Illustration: A young child who was blinded due to a medical misadventure (as the story goes) came to the realization that her Savior would always be with her.
 Others would have felt only sympathy for her.
 They would have wondered whether she would ever accomplish anything of value.
 She however, didn’t see her blindness as a handicap.
 As a result, as she decided to serve God with her talents, Fanny Crosby became one of the most prolific hymn writers of the faith.
 Isn’t it true that every time we sing her composition ‘Blessed Assurance’, besides many others, we are reminded about the faithfulness of our God.

-Praise God, we have a God who never deserts us!
+Praise God, we have a God who never deserts us in difficult times!
 Today, proclaim that truth by faith!!